ToposInstitute/RelationalThinking-Book/_sources/chp7-dpo.md

 :::{admonition} Pause and ponder

-Let us say, we have a graph.
+Let us say, we have a graph in which we want to perform for a find and replace.
 How would the interface for find-and-replace in graphs look like?

 :::